ethereum/EIPs/eip-tokenized-reserve.md

 ## Abstract

+A proposal for a tokenized reserve mechanism.
+The reservse is allows an audit of on-chain actions of the owner of the reserve.
+Using ERC4626, stakeholders can create shares to show support for actions in the reserve.
 <!--
   The Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.